-- An online storm water educational video is available for viewing on the EHS-AA website.
-The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. All new employees are sent a welcome email directing them to the online U-M storm water educational video as well.
-The video had 1,016 unique views during this reporting period and is located here: http://ehs.umich.edu/environmental/water/storm-water-video - A digital message was posted on the 27-ft x 48-ft football stadium marquee located outside the stadium during seven home football games from September 2023 through November 2023 (up to 20 times per game) (Figure 6).
-The message was also posted on the in-stadium digital boards approximately one hour before the game with one accompanying public service announcement (PSA) as noted below (Figure 5).
-This PSA was also played at football entrance gates approximately 15 times per game.
-Attendance at each game is approximately 110,000 potentially reaching an audience of approximately 770,000 over the 2023 football season.
+- An online stormwater educational video is available for viewing on the EHS-AA website.
+The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. All new employees are sent a welcome email directing them to the online U-M stormwater educational video as well.
+The video had 823 unique views during this reporting period and is located here: https://ehs.umich.edu/environmental/water/stormwater/ - A digital message is displayed throughout the year on the 27-ft x 48-ft football stadium marquee located outside the stadium along Stadium Blvd., viewable by passing traffic and pedestrians roughly six times per hour.
+It also ran during seven home football games from September 2024 through November 2024 (up to 20 times per game) (Figure 5).

+- A message was also posted on the in-stadium digital boards approximately one hour before the game with one accompanying public service announcement (PSA) as noted below (Figure 6).
+The PSA was also announced at football entrance gates approximately 15 times per game.
+Attendance at each game is approximately 110,000 potentially reaching an audience of approximately 770,000 over the 2024 football season.

-"Michigan fans help keep our Michigan waters BLUE by properly disposing of trash and recyclables!
+PSA: "Michigan fans help keep our Michigan waters BLUE by properly disposing of trash and recyclables!
 Did you know that outdoor drains found in parking lots and along roadways are directly connected to rivers, ponds, and lakes?
-Nothing but storm water should ever be discharged into these storm drains.
+Nothing but stormwater should ever be discharged into these storm drains.
 So do your part and help keep our Michigan waters BLUE!"